-- the stalls were remodelled and re-seated at the same time the front of the building was restored to its former Victorian glory, following a grant from the Onyx Environmental Trust
+the stalls were remodelled and re-seated at the same time the front of the building was restored to its former Victorian glory, following a grant from the Onyx Environmental Trust

-At the present time (2013 / 2014) the New Theatre Royal is undergoing major redevelopment work, partially funded by a grant from the Heritage Lottery Fund, public and private funding and in partnership with the University of Portsmouth, the theatre is being transformed.
+During 2013 and 2014 the New Theatre Royal underwent major redevelopment work, partially funded by a grant from the Heritage Lottery Fund, public and private funding and in partnership with the University of Portsmouth.

-The back lot of the site, which has been derelict for many years, is being redeveloped to house an extension to the theatre which will incorporate a state of the art flytower, back of house facilities for the theatre, highly specialised drama and music teaching facilities, and TV studios for the University.
+The back lot of the site, which has been derelict for many years, was redeveloped to house an extension to the theatre which incorporates a state of the art flytower, back of house facilities for the theatre, highly specialised drama and music teaching facilities, and TV studios for the University.

-The project, overseen by architects Penoyre & Prasad who also worked on the University of Portsmouth library extension and the Eldon building, is costing approximately £10.9 million and is due to be completed in the summer of 2014.
+The project, overseen by architects Penoyre and Prasad who also worked on the University of Portsmouth library extension and the Eldon building, cost approximately £10.9 million and is due to be completed in the summer of 2014.
 The new section of the building is to be called the Anthony Minghella Creative Learning Space and will be used by the University of Portsmouth for their performing arts courses in conjunction with the National Skills Academy, Highbury College and Artswork.

-The redevelopment will increase the theatre capacity from 500 to 700 seats, the addition of a side entrance will improve accessibility.
+The redevelopment increased the theatre capacity from 500 to 700 seats and the addition of a side entrance greatly improved accessibility.

 New Theatre Royal director Caroline Sharman said: "We hope the delivery of this important project means more people will become engaged by the arts and that there will be places for leaning different creative skills, such as lighting and sound engineering."